frawst/cs207-chaykowj/README.md

 ### file-parser-UA
 **Filetypes**: Python, .txt

+Contains a list of all the PROCESSING and JAVA keywords to add custom keywords or create a custom syntax in notepad++ for PROCESSING editing in notepad++.

 A small python script used for one very particular use.
 This could serve as a basis for a custom file parser script for future parsing needs.
 Who doesn't love command line ops?
 See folder contents for more info